 Bad: Material quality could be better.
 Easy to drive, but not much fun.

-Good: Bigger, better looking, yet lighter Clio an improvement on previous model, both 90 TCe petrol and 90 dCI diesel under 100g/km CO2, 90 TCe very smooth, heavier 90 dCI has better road feel
+Good: Bigger and better looking Clio an improvement on previous model.
+Both 90 TCe petrol and 90 dCI diesel under 100g/km CO2.

-Good: Great handling and grip, improved refinement and ride compared to previous version, better quality interior feel, a very useable hot hatch.
+Good: Impressive handling and grip.
+Improved refinement and ride compared to previous version.

 Bad: Short wheelbase Compact version no longer available.

 Good: Cheaper to buy new than the previous Master.
 Economical 2.3-litre chain cam dCi diesel engine.
 Good looking front end styling.

 Bad: Double passenger seat squabs too short for long distance comfort.